HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

 ![KMeans_Patterns](/img/DBSCAN_Figure_2.png){: .center-block :}

-K-means fails with the concentric circle example (top row) because centroid clustering algorithms cannot handle patterns where clusters can't be linearly separated.
-There is no series of lines that can separate the two circles.
+Why does K-means fail to cluster some of the patterns?
+Centroid clustering algorithms cannot handle patterns where clusters can't be linearly separated.
+For example, there is no series of lines that can separate two concentric circles.
 This means we need a fundementally different approach if we want to cluster these types of patterns.
 Enter DBSCAN.

 &nbsp;

-## The DBSCAN Algorithm
+# The DBSCAN Algorithm

 Instead of using the distance between points and centroids, DBSCAN uses the distances between the points themselves.
-How does it work?
+The algorithm follows thesee general steps:

  - Pick an arbitrary starting point and looks for neighboring points.